asetti2002/NBAPointTotals/README.md

 engineering the goal is to uncover underlying patterns that drive outcomes.
 The results offer insights into the comparative strength of the models and contribute to a growing body of research into sports analytics and betting.

+In order to run the programs, simply run the files individually.

+(e.g. classification/dnn_class